ichoi21/HWK07/README.md

 ### Intended Usage

-To create README files with a standardize template.
+To create README files with a standardize template making it quick and easy.

 ### Contributors